torchipeppo/p3-clock-for-cinnamon/lunar_calendar_generation/README.md

 You only need to run **one** of the two scripts.
 See below for a description of their (minimal) differences.

+It doesn't matter which directory you execute these scripts from: they'll automatically find the standard installation path of the desklet and put the genreated data there.

 ### Skyfield version
 Setup:
 ```bash